-- Permissions on the warehouse directory must be set as follows (see following Note for caveats):
+- Permissions on the warehouse directory must be set as follows:

 - HiveServer2 impersonation must be turned off.

-that this is true by setting the minimum user ID for job submission to 0.
+this is true by setting the minimum user ID for job submission to 0.
+Edit the

-Edit the taskcontroller.cfg file and set min.user.id=0.
+taskcontroller.cfg file and set min.user.id=0.
 To enable the Hive user to submit YARN jobs, add the user hive to the allowed.system.users configuration property.
-Edit the container-executor.cfg file and add hive to the allowed.system.users property.
+You can do this in Cloudera Manager under YARN Properties or (if you are not using Cloudera Manager) edit the container-executor.cfg file and add hive to the allowed.system.users property.
 For example,

 Roles and Privileges